magento/devdocs/README.md

 # Adobe Commerce Developer Documentation

-Welcome!
-This site contains the latest Adobe Commerce and Magento Open Source developer documentation for ongoing releases of both products.
-For additional information, see our [Contribution Guide](https://github.com/magento/devdocs/blob/master/.github/CONTRIBUTING.md).
+This project contains the source code of the Adobe Commerce and Magento Open Source developer documentation website for the latest 2.3 release of both products.

 > **Important update**
 >